hanschrome/LeavesHub/README.md

 ## Getting started

-This is a documentation made with mkdocs.
-Install mkdocs and run $ make build && make run
+This is a documentation made with mkdocs and docker.
+Run $ make build && make run

 To further information, run $ make help